DHTMLX/docs-spreadsheet/docs/api/spreadsheet_rowscount_config.md

 ### Description

 @short: Optional.
-Sets the number of rows a spreadsheet will have on initialization
+Sets the number of rows in a spreadsheet on initialization

 ### Usage